-Where is the famous sequoia tree that has a tunnel that I can drive through?
+Where is the tree you can drive through?

 This question is asked thousands of times each year by visitors to Sequoia and Kings Canyon National Parks.
 They are surprised to hear that the famous tunneled sequoia tree they seek was never in these parks, but rather 100 air-miles north in the Mariposa Grove of Yosemite National Park.
 And to complicate matters further, this famous sequoia, the Wawona Tree, fell over in early 1969.